 - Boeing (NYSE: BA) - Boeing is using the metaverse to expand and improve production capabilities.
 In an interview with Reuters, Greg Hyslop, Boeing’s chief engineer, said that the plane maker is planning to create a proprietary digital environment where its human, computer and robot employees can communicate and collaborate seamlessly across the world.

 Although the metaverse is still in its infancy, platforms like The Sandbox and Decentraland have already begun selling digital real estate in the form of non-fungible tokens (NFTs), digital tokens on blockchain networks that can represent a wide range of unique items.
-When an individual purchases a piece of metaverse real estate, the blockchain network powering the metaverse platform verifies the sale and transfer of ownership.
+When an individual purchases a piece of metaverse land, the blockchain network powering the metaverse platform verifies the sale and transfer of ownership.

-Once the virtual real estate is purchased, the owner of the metaverse real estate NFT can rent, sell or build on his digital property.
+Once the virtual real estate is purchased, the owner of the metaverse land NFT can rent, sell or build on his digital property.
 Japanese video game maker Atari recently purchased 20 parcels of digital land in Decentraland and created its very own crypto casino.
 Using its own native ERC20-based Atari token, gamblers can place bets and receive winnings in crypto tax-free.
 Atari has also announced plans to launch its own virtual hotel complex in 2022.

 How to buy land in the metaverse and other digital items